aadikatyal/poke-mcp/README.md

-# PrizePicks MCP – Expo + Embedded Web Chat
+# DailyFan – Expo + Embedded Web Chat

 This repository contains a React Native Expo app with a Friends tab that embeds a React web group chat (Next.js) inside a WebView.